fergald/explainer-bfcache-ccns/README.md

   of declaring a list of cookies or storage locations to monitor

-### BFCache CCNS pages if HTTPS-only cookies don't change
+### BFCache CCNS pages if HttpOnly cookies don't change

 This is the ultimate combination.

-With the [API][api] available, when no cookies are declared via the API we only consider changes to secure cookies as preventing BFCacheing.
+With the [API][api] available, when no cookies are declared via the API we only consider changes to HttpOnly cookies as preventing BFCacheing.

 This would happen some time after the [API][api] is stable.